Yes. Pivot Charter Schools are accredited by the Western Association of Schools and Colleges (WASC).Will I attend a graduation ceremony?

 Yes, if a student is over the age of 18, they have to have been enrolled in a public school without a break and making satisfactory progress towards a high school diploma AND are not over the age of 22.
 Some other restrictions may apply.What grade levels do Pivot Charter Schools serve?

-Currently Pivot Charter School North Valley serves students in grades 6-12, but we are considering opening a K-5 program in the upcoming school year.Does it matter where I live?
+Currently Pivot Charter School North Valley serves students in grades 6-12.Does it matter where I live?

 Yes, Pivot Charter Schools may only provide educational services to students who live in counties contiguous to the county in which they are authorized.For a complete list of these counties, click here.